 - an overall rating of at least “successful” on their most recent performance evaluation review.

-**If an employee approved for hybrid remote work receives a PCA or evaluation below "successful", the supervisor must withdraw the hybrid remote work for that employee, until the supervisor advises Human Resources that the issue is resolved. and the request to resume has been approved.
+**If an employee approved for hybrid remote work receives a PCA or evaluation below "successful", the supervisor must withdraw the hybrid remote work or flex comp days for that employee, until the supervisor advises Human Resources that the issue is resolved. and the request to resume has been approved.
 Once eligible, the days will again be pro-rated for the remainder of that fiscal year.

 Supervisors who wish to propose a hybrid work arrangement should assess the following: